w3c/did-wg/index.md

   production and consumption of DIDs (URI syntax) and DID Documents (data model).

-There are 112 DID Methods that have been registered as "Provisional" in the [DID Method Registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
+There are 112 DID Methods that have been registered in the [DID Method Registry](https://www.w3.org/TR/did-spec-registries/#did-methods).
 Of these, 47 DID Method implementations have been submitted to the DID Core test suite with the